 Elkton Road was renamed South Main Street between West Park Place and West Main Street officially on January 1, 2013.
 The new name accompanies the new look of Elkton Road, which was reconstructed from a four-lane arterial into a two-lane boulevard east of Apple Road.
 These moves preceded the Newark renumbering plan in fall 2013 that eliminated Delaware 2 Business.

 Christina Parkway / Chestnut Hill Road

 Delaware 4 between Newark and Wilmington was the second alignment posted for the state route in Delaware.
 It was posted during the 1960s along Chestnut Hill Road east from the Maryland state line to Ogletown and points east.
 Chestnut Hill Road originally ran west to become a part of Maryland 279 through to its former alignment along Appleton Road into Elkton.
-Construction of Maryland’ Northeastern Expressway (Interstate 95) in 1963 severed Chestnut Hill Road between Elkton Road and Iron Hill Road near state line.
+Construction of Maryland’s Northeastern Expressway (Interstate 95) in 1963 severed Chestnut Hill Road between Elkton Road and Iron Hill Road near state line.
 Previously an overpass crossed the AMTRAK corridor there.

 Chestnut Hill Road carried all of Delaware 4 south through the Newark area until 1985, when Christina Parkway was completed between Elkton Road (SR 2) and South College Avenue (SR 896).
 The new Christina Parkway shifted the state route onto a new northerly alignment starting at SR 2, one mile from the state border.